We Resell good quality secondhand uniforms

 4. Where do out of date uniforms go?

-The out of date uniform is being sent to Samara’s Aid, which is an organisation that sends the clothing to Syria and distributes it to those in need.
+We are constantly looking for better methods and innovation to help recycle out of date uniforms.
+Previously, some uniforms have been sent to Samara’s Aid, which is an organisation that sends the clothing to Syria and distributes it to those in need.

-Pictures from the recent donation of outdated Cardinal Newman uniforms to Samara’s Aid.
+Pictures from a donation of outdated School Uniforms to Samara’s Aid, Lewes Depot.

 5. What happens to any non-uniform?

-Any non-uniform which cannot be worn to school will be either sent to Samara’s Aid or given to Brighton Unemployed Centre, Families Project to help families in the Brighton and Hove area.
+Any non-uniform which cannot be worn to school will be either sent to various organisations whom can utilise the textiles to prevent waste.
+Previously this has included Samara’s Aid or given to Brighton Unemployed Centre, Families Project to help families in the Brighton and Hove area.

-For more information about the organisations we send our uniforms too, please visit http://www.samarasaidappeal.org for Samara’s aid or go to https://bucfp.org for the Brighton Unemployed Centre, Families Project.
+For more information about the organisations we’ve sent our uniforms too, please visit http://www.samarasaidappeal.org for Samara’s aid or go to https://bucfp.org for the Brighton Unemployed Centre, Families Project.